HSinger04/IDA/README.md

-An introductory course to bayesian statistics and data analysis using R from the University of Osnabrück, taken in winter term 2020/21
+R Markdown homework from the introductory course to bayesian statistics and data analysis from the University of Osnabrück, taken in winter term 2020/21